any1/wayvnc/README.md

 is also possible to run wayvnc without a physical display attached.

 Please check the [FAQ](FAQ.md) for answers to common questions.
-For further support, join the #wayvnc IRC channel on freenode, or ask your questions on the GitHub [discussion forum](https://github.com/any1/wayvnc/discussions) for the project.
+For further support, join the #wayvnc IRC channel on libera.chat, or ask your questions on the GitHub [discussion forum](https://github.com/any1/wayvnc/discussions) for the project.